meilisearch/firestore-meilisearch/PREINSTALL.md

   *   Cloud Firestore
   *   Cloud Functions (Node.js 10+ runtime.
 [See FAQs](https://firebase.google.com/support/faq#extensions-pricing))

-When you use Firebase Extensions, you're only charged for the underlying resources that you use.
+When you use Firebase extensions, you're only charged for the underlying resources that you use.
 A paid-tier billing plan is only required if the extension uses a service that requires a paid-tier plan, for example calling to a Google Cloud API or making outbound network requests to non-Google services.